tropisbase/dbTable2dataTable/readme.txt

 = From your WordPress dashboard =

 1. Visit 'Plugins > Add New'
-2. Search for 'DbTable2DataTable'
+2. Search for 'DbTable to DataTable'
-3. Activate DbTable2DataTable from your Plugins page.
+3. Activate DbTable to DataTable from your Plugins page.
 4. That's it!

 = From WordPress.org =

-1. Download DbTable2DataTable.
+1. Download DbTable to DataTable.
 2. Upload the 'DbTable2DataTable' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
-3. Activate DbTable2DataTable from your Plugins page.
+3. Activate 'DbTable to DataTable' from your Plugins page.
 4. That's it !

 == Frequently Asked Questions ==